How do you use the word almeno in Italian? What does it mean? How do you pronounce it?

-Now let’s see what the use of almeno in Italian is.
+Now let’s see how to use almeno in Italian.

-We’ve said that almeno in Italian is an adverb that translates to the English adverb “at least”.
+We’ve said that almeno in Italian is an adverb that translates as the English adverb “at least”.

 Veronica ha visto almeno cinquanta film l’anno scorso.

-Last year, Veronica saw at least fifty films.
+Veronica saw at least fifty movies last year.

-In this example, Veronica saw more than 50 movies.
-50 is the lower limit that’s introduced by almeno.
+In this example, Veronica has seen more than 50 movies.
+50 is the lower limit introduced by almeno.